ryanaruanno/Optimized-Pitch-Arsenals/README.md

 Currently, the project is focused on:

-- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: retraining individual models for called strikes, swinging strikes, and poor contact.
+- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: retraining after converting poor contact to barrels, reworking approach angles, and updating the code to account for the newly separated models.

 ## Next Steps